 Poetry in the Pastoral Mode

-Two hundred years later Virgil exploited these motifs in his Eclogues, whose main actors were, again, gentle shepherds living in a “symbolic [rural] landscape, a delicate blend of myth and reality.”
+Two hundred years later Virgil exploited the pastoral mode in his Eclogues, whose main actors were, again, gentle shepherds living in a “symbolic [rural] landscape, a delicate blend of myth and reality.”
 Virgil followed this literary success with Georgics, a paean to farming modeled on Hesiod’s earlier work.
 Virgil’s individual genius elevated the genre by ennobling its expression, ridding the poetry of pettiness, exaggeration and sentimentality, so as to make it serviceable to grander themes.
 Because of this, Virgil’s pastorals became the cynosure for future generations of poets.

 Thus, The Epodes by Horace used pastoral images of the countryside as a dreamy getaway from city life.
 In 14th century Italy, Petrarch (writing in Latin) revived the form and started a new-wave pastoral movement in Europe.
 Two centuries later in England, Edmund Spenser’s masterwork, The Shepheardes Calendar (1579), arguably the highest artistic extension of the form, contained shepherd dialogues, elegies, and fables, as well as a discourse on poetry’s role in contemporary England.
 Following Spenser’s example were Michael Drayton, William Browne, and Sir Philip Sidney, who wrote the pastoral poem, “Arcadia” and anti-pastoral works, “The Twenty-Third Psalm” and “The Nightingale.”
 John Milton used the pastoral frame in his early work, “L’Allegro” and its companion, “Il Penseroso,” again in “Lycidas,” as well as in his epic poem, Paradise Lost, where Eden was the living embodiment of the idyll.
-Further examples of the pastoral are seen in Shakespeare’s The Tempest and the literature that attended the discovery and development of the early American colonies, which Leo Marx examines in The Machine in the Garden, the best modern commentary on the form.
+Further examples of the pastoral are seen in Shakespeare’s The Tempest and the literature that attended the discovery and development of the early American colonies, which Leo Marx examines in The Machine in the Garden, one of the best modern commentaries on the form.

 Marx finds that there are two distinct species of the pastoral, “one that is popular and sentimental, the other imaginative and complex.”
 In the popular pastoral, usually figured by the locus amoenus with its idyllic characterizations of rural life, the interdependence of man, animal and vegetation is the key to a happy and fulfilling existence.
 There are familiar references to the procession of the seasons (which, in turn, reflected the “seasons of life”) employed as an adaptive timeline for tales of a close-knit agricultural community that, among other things, tilled the land and harvested crops, cultivated livestock, hunted and fished, erected dwellings, barns and storehouses, celebrated life and love, mourned death and found escape from the ever-present reminder of their mortality in the worship of God.